-The features of the Mission Revival style are often mixed with the Spanish Colonial Revival, Craftsman, Prairie and Hispano-Moorish styles.
+The Mission Revival style is seldom found in Vinegar Hill in a pure state though Spanish Colonial Revival houses will often incorporate Mission Revival features.
 While the Mission Revival style may easily be confused with other Mediterranean and Spanish styles a true Mission Revival structure will exhibit the intricacy of detail associated with the Arts and Crafts movement and will embody the rustic nature of the early California Missions over the ornate formality of other Spanish Colonial settlements.

-- Simple, smooth stucco or plaster siding
+- · Simple, smooth stucco or plaster siding

 - Broad, overhanging eaves with exposed rafters

 - Either hipped or gabled tile roof

 - Roof parapets

 - Large square pillars or twisted columns

 - Arched entry and windows with deep openings

 - Covered walkways or arcades

-- Round or quatrefoil window
+- · Round or quatrefoil window

 - Restrained decorative elements usually consisting of tile, iron, and wood